Scaling LLM Codegen Past the One-Shot Demo

 Response to Harper Reed’s blog post

-Harper Reed wrote a genuinely useful post about using LLMs to generate code.
-One prompt, one shot, ship it.
-And for a weekend hack or a single-file utility?
-That workflow is a superpower.
+Harper Reed wrote a useful post about using LLMs to generate code.
+One prompt, one shot, working code.
+For a weekend hack or a single-file utility, that works.

 The fix isn’t magic.
-It’s the same thing that fixes every scaling problem in software: decomposition, clear specs, and small verifiable steps.
-What follows is a process that builds on Harper’s foundation and stretches it to projects that actually have moving parts.
+It’s the same thing that fixes most scaling problems in software: decomposition, clear specs, and small verifiable steps.
+This is the version I use when the project has moving parts.

 1. Gather Product Information